sam81/pychoacoustics/pychoacoustics/doc/psychophysics.rst

 Available Paradigms
 -------------------

-Adaptive
+Transformed Up-Down
 ^^^^^^^^

-This paradigm implements the “up/down” adaptive procedures described by [Levitt1971]_.
+This paradigm implements the transformed up-down adaptive procedures described by [Levitt1971]_.
 It can be used with :math:`n`-intervals, :math:`n`-alternatives forced choice tasks, in which :math:`n-1` “standard” stimuli and a single “comparison” stimulus are presented, each in a different temporal